hwwhww/consensus-specs/specs/_features/peerdas/das-core.md

 #### `LineType`

-It is implementation-dependent helpers for distinguishing the rows and columns in the following helpers.
+Implementation-dependent helper for distinguishing the rows and columns in the following helpers.

 ```python
 class LineType(enum.Enum):